I take my profession as a dentist very seriously and constantly strive for perfection in the level of care I provide.

 Education and Experience

-I was raised in Yarmouth Port, Cape Cod.
+I was raised on the Cape in Yarmouth Port.
 Growing up, the arts and sciences were always where I excelled.
 In fact, I was a music major before I made the decision to study to be a dentist.
-Working with my hands in the health field gave me the hands-on opportunities I needed, with the additional fulfillment of building relationships within my community.
+Working with my hands in the health field gave me the hands-on opportunities I desired, with the additional fulfillment of building relationships within my community.

 I attended the University of Massachusetts Dartmouth, where I received my Bachelor in Science.
-Dental school came next, at Boston University’s Goldman School of Dental Medicine, where I obtained my Doctorate of Dental Medicine.
+From there, I attended Boston University’s Goldman School of Dental Medicine, where I obtained my Doctorate of Dental Medicine.

 I have practiced for about 20 years now, and love my career.
 It is very satisfying to make a difference in someone’s life, whether by relieving pain, providing education, restoring function, or improving a smile.
 My goal is for each patient to leave here healthier and happier, with a smile they are pleased to share.